New Florida Auto Loan Rates Updated for May 2026 — See rates by credit score →

 Same day approval is common.
 But the actual transfer takes 5–14 business days.
 Keep paying your old cards until the transfer clears.

-4. What are the requirements for instant approval?
+4. What are the requirements for may qualify for fast approval?

 5. Can I transfer a balance from the same bank?